freenandes/topo-da-mente/content/note/brandon_hurtado.md

 https://www.discogs.com/artist/2820051-Brandon-Hurtado

-Reminds me of [Grouper](Grouper).
+Reminds me of [grouper](grouper.md).
 Suitable to calm down and reflect.
 Some inspiring covers below.

 ![Album cover.
 Has a detail of someone doing a graft.
 Some words/phrases scattered: ship, it's wing, slowly, sun, animals, the wrong place](Brandon%20Hurtado-1697192057567.jpeg)